Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 Application Interactive Services (AIS) are provided to manage displaying, detection and selection of graphical presentations.
 These services associate data structures and interactive objects.

 The technical overview provides only a basic description of the libraries.
-Please, refer for more details to  <a href="user_guides__visualization.html">Visualization User's guide</a>
+For more details see @ref occt_user_guides__visualization "Visualization User's Guide".

 See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

-@image html /technical_overview/images/technical_overview_viz.png
-@image latex /technical_overview/images/technical_overview_viz.png
+@figure{/technical_overview/images/technical_overview_viz.png}

 @subsection OCCT_TOVW_SECTION_5_1 3D Graphics